Haiti crisis: What we know about the gang takeover that has paralysed the country

-Haiti crisis: What we know about the massive gang takeover that has killed dozens and displaced 15,000
+Haiti crisis: What we know about the gang takeover that has killed dozens and displaced 15,000

-Thousands of inmates are on the loose after gangs raided two major prisons, reports Julia Reinstein
+Haiti’s government has been paralysed by all-powerful street gangs that now control the capital city.
+But experts say it is Haitian politicians who created the monster, report Julia Reinstein and Io Dodds

-Haiti is spiralling further into chaos after armed gang members freed thousands of prisoners, burned government buildings, and forced the prime minister out of the country.
+Haiti is spiralling further into chaos after armed gang members freed thousands of prisoners, burned government buildings, and forced the prime minister to resign after he fled the country to seek help.

 The violence escalated on 29 February when Haiti’s powerful criminal gangs, which already controlled large parts of the economy and most of the capital city, Port-au-Prince, launched a series of attacks on police stations, prisons, and other government buildings.

-With all the capital’s international airports now seized by gangs, prime minister Ariel Henry is trapped outside the country and facing both domestic and international pressure to resign.
+After all the capital’s international airports were seized by gangs, prime minister Ariel Henry was trapped outside the country and faced both domestic and international pressure to resign.

+On 5 March, the leader of the unified gangs Jimmy Chérizier — known by his childhood nickname, “Barbecue” — threatened continued violence if Mr Henry did not step down.

+He said “if the international community continues to support [Mr Henry], we’ll be heading straight for a civil war that will lead to genocide.”

-The US has airlifted in extra military muscle to guard its embassy in Port-au-Prince, while Caribbean leaders are meeting in Jamaica to find a solution to the crisis.
+The US has airlifted in extra military muscle to guard its embassy in Port-au-Prince, and Caribbean leaders have met in Jamaica to find a solution to the crisis.

 So how exactly did this happen?

-Note: This story was originally published on 4 March 2024 and was updated on 12 March to reflect the changing situation.